Numerator6799/bskytool/README.md

 Features:
 - Follow back who follows you
-- Follow back who liked your posts
+- Follow who liked your posts
-- Follow back who liked a post
+- Follow who liked a post
 - Like a post thread

 ## Installation